WKNiGHT-/btc-bot/README.md

 Description
 ===========

-This bot is a hack from my mpos bot for pools.
+This bot was hacked up to give BTC prices from multiple exchanges.
 Use at your own risk

 Requirements
 ============

+* python2
 * python-daemon

 Installation